salman2learn/fiqh/08-Myatt-and-Burial.md

 - By Age:
   - Young adults have same kafan as adults
   - Babies or young kids can have fewer cloth: one cloth (boy) and two cloths (girl)
-- After wrapping in kafan, it is important to hide person face if its woman, but not for men.
+- After wrapping in kafan, it is important to hide person face if its woman, but not for men (preferable to avoid non-mahram seeing him).
 That cover sheet is not part of kafan.